Trump administration freezes $2.2 billion in grants to Harvard over campus activism

-BOSTON (AP) — The federal government says it's freezing more than $2.2 billion in grants and $60 million in contracts to Harvard University, since the institution said Monday it won't comply with the Trump administration's demands to limit activism on campus.
+BOSTON (AP) — The federal government says it's freezing more than $2.2 billion in grants and $60 million in contracts to Harvard University, after the institution said it would defy the Trump administration's demands to limit activism on campus.

-“These ends will not be achieved by assertions of power, unmoored from the law, to control teaching and learning at Harvard and to dictate how we operate,” he wrote.
-“The work of addressing our shortcomings, fulfilling our commitments, and embodying our values is ours to define and undertake as a community.”
+Hours later, the government froze billions in Harvard's federal funding — marking the seventh time the Trump administration has taken the step at one of the nation's most elite colleges.
+Six of the seven are in the Ivy League.

+The first university targeted by the Trump administration was Columbia, which acquiesced to the government's demands under the threat of billions of dollars in cuts.
+In an attempt to force compliance with its agenda, the administration also has paused federal funding for the University of Pennsylvania, Brown, Princeton, Cornell and Northwestern.

-The demands of Harvard are part of a broader push of using taxpayer dollars to pressure major academic institutions to comply with President Donald Trump's political agenda and to influence campus policy.
-The administration has also argued that universities allowed what it considered to be antisemitism to go unchecked at campus protests last year against Israel's war in Gaza; the schools deny it.
+Trump's administration has normalized the extraordinary step of withholding federal money to pressure major academic institutions to comply with the president's political agenda and to influence campus policy.
+The administration has argued universities allowed antisemitism to go unchecked at campus protests last year against Israel's war in Gaza.

-Harvard is one of several Ivy League schools targeted in a pressure campaign by the administration, which also has paused federal funding for the University of Pennsylvania, Brown, and Princeton to force compliance with its agenda.
-Harvard's demand letter is similar to the one that prompted changes at Columbia University under the threat of billions of dollars in cuts.
+Harvard, Garber said, already has made extensive reforms to address antisemitism.
+He said many of the government's demands don't relate to antisemitism, but instead are an attempt to regulate the “intellectual conditions” at Harvard.

+Withholding federal funding from Harvard, one of the nation's top research universities in science and medicine, “risks not only the health and well-being of millions of individuals but also the economic security and vitality of our nation.”
+It also violates the university's First Amendment rights and exceeds the government's authority under Title VI, which prohibits discrimination against students based on their race, color or national origin, Garber said.

 “Harvard stood up today for the integrity, values, and freedoms that serve as the foundation of higher education,” said Anurima Bhargava, one of the alumni behind the letter.
 "Harvard reminded the world that learning, innovation and transformative growth will not yield to bullying and authoritarian whims.”

-It also sparked a protest over the weekend from members of the Harvard community and from residents of Cambridge and a lawsuit from the American Association of University Professors on Friday challenging the cuts.
+The government's pressure on Harvard also sparked a protest over the weekend from the campus community and residents of Cambridge and a lawsuit from the American Association of University Professors on Friday challenging the cuts.

 “These sweeping yet indeterminate demands are not remedies targeting the causes of any determination of noncompliance with federal law.
 Instead, they overtly seek to impose on Harvard University political views and policy preferences advanced by the Trump administration and commit the University to punishing disfavored speech,” plaintiffs wrote.